PiBrewing/craftbeerpi4-documentation/master/server-installation.md

 ## Automatically start chromium in kiosk mode at startup

-You can enable chromium kiosk mode via commandline.
+You can enable chromium kiosk mode via command line.
 If this is enabled, chromium will start after boot in kiosk mode with craftbeerpi4.

 {% hint style="info" %}
 This has been tested on the full raspbian version where chromium is installed as default.
 For other setups you may need to install the chromium browser manually.